| Top | | | | |

 Colors are encoded in a 32-bit value: the top 8 bits must be zero, the next 8 bits are the red value, the next 8 bits are the green value, and the bottom 8 bits are the blue value.
 Color values range from 0 to 255.

-is black, 0x00FFFFFF
+So 0x00000000 is black, 0x00FFFFFF is white, and

-is bright red.
+0x00FF0000 is bright red.

 This function may only be used with graphics windows.
 To set background colors in a text window, use text styles with color hints; see Styles.